- First, if you have the theoretical knowledge of occupational therapy, if you are ready to handle the job from day one.

-Your non-verbal communication is equally (if not more) important as your interview answers.
+Bearing it in mind, your non-verbal communication is equally (if not even more) important than your verbal communication – your interview answers.
 Check our body language article to understand how to improve your non-verbal communication in an interview.

-Nurse, physical therapist, occupational therapist, teacher … these are not merely jobs you can have.
+Nurse, physical therapist, occupational therapist, teacher … these titles are not merely jobs you can have.
 They are something more.
-Anytime you speak about your work, your patients, your daily duties, and things you try to achieve with your job, speak about them with enthusiasm and love.
+Anytime you speak about your work, your patients, your daily duties, and things you try to achieve with your work, speak about them with enthusiasm and love.

-Show them that you care, that you do not apply only because you need money to live, or becasue you have graduated from the field.
-Positive attitude and understanding of the meaningful purpose of your job will take you long way in this interview.
+Show your interviewers that you care, that you do not apply for a job only because you need money to live, or becasue you have graduated from the field.
+Positive attitude and understanding of the meaningful purpose of your work will take you a long way in this interview.

 Answer the questions with situations that really happened to you.
 Show them (on practical examples) that you are aware of everything that can happen in this job, including both good and bad things, and ready for that–both physically and emotionally.

 - What is the most challenging thing you’ve ever had to do?